-IS YOUR EMPLOYER FORCING YOU TO VACCINATE OR BE FIRED?
+IS YOUR EMPLOYER FORCING YOU TO REPEATEDLY INJECT EXPERIMENTAL EUA COVID-19 DRUGS OR BE FIRED?

 KNOW YOUR RIGHTS!
 YOU CAN SAY "NO!"

 Title VII of The Civil Rights Act of 1964 prevents your employer from discriminating against you based on your religious beliefs.
-If you have a sincerely held religious belief regarding the sanctity of life then a Title VII Accommodation Request is what you need to keep your job and avoid the COVID-19 vaccination!
+If you have a sincerely held religious belief against injecting yourself with experimental, unnecessary, and potentially dangerous drugs, then a Title VII Request is what you need to keep your job and avoid forced injection!

-DOWNLOAD, COMPLETE & SUBMIT YOUR TITLE VII REQUEST TODAY.
+DOWNLOAD, COMPLETE AND SUBMIT YOUR TITLE VII REQUEST TODAY.

-PLEASE READ WARNINGS ABOUT EMPLOYER PROVIDED TITLE VII FORMS & EMPLOYER REQUESTED MEETINGS at “Title VII Info” page.
+PLEASE READ WARNINGS ABOUT EMPLOYER PROVIDED FORMS, QUESTIONNAIRES & MEETINGS at “Title VII Request Information” page.

 IMPORTANT: Employers across the country are using the same predatory forms that seek to thwart your Title VII request!
 It is strongly recommended that you retain counsel for the Title VII process.